Fish Passage

 Atlantic Salmon

-After huge improvements to water quality and salmon sightings in the lower Don around Doncaster in the 1990s, DCRT along with partners (including Yorkshire Water, Environment Agency, Canal and Rivers Trust, Sheffield City Council and Rotherham Council) set upon a journey to address the weirs on the River Don, this included the Trust’s first National Lottery Heritage Fund project, Living Heritage of the River Don.
+After huge improvements to water quality and salmon sightings in the lower Don around Doncaster in the 1990s, DCRT along with partners set upon a journey to address the weirs on the River Don, this included the Trust’s first National Lottery Heritage Fund project, Living Heritage of the River Don.

 Many species of migratory fish are under considerable threat with data indicating that the European eel (Anguilla anguilla) which has undergone a massive decline in recent years.
 The number of elvers (young eels) being able to utilise freshwater ecosystems across Europe, once so prolific, have now decreased dramatically.